 While there are seemingly countless reasons to visit Virginia Beach, there are some things you can only have in our coastal city.
-Here are seven of our favorite unique experiences that you can only have in Virginia Beach.
+Here are some of our favorite unique experiences that you can only have in Virginia Beach.

 With our unique military history, and as the home of many of the country’s largest, most-crucial military bases today, it’s no secret that the Navy plays a big role in our maritime environment here in Virginia Beach.
 For an in-depth look at this unique operation, as well as a detailed explanation of our area’s military history, it doesn’t get much better than Patriotic Excursions’ Captain Jay, and his military RIBS (rigid inflatable boats), used today by the Navy SEALs.

 Captain Jay provides commentary as well as patriotic music as you journey to visit the different bases in the area.
 These boats were made to go 30 mph+ in rough seas, handling even the choppiest of waters with ease, so don’t expect a boring ride.
 This journey through our military culture is a thrill seekers delight, and you will definitely not stay dry as you’ll skip and hop over the waves as you go.